 STATEMENT

-Isolation of these details or fragments from their wider environment to create a refined, quieter view: a moment of clarity stripped of excess, helps reveal an understated beauty, where the once-forgotten becomes the new hero through subtlety rather than grand gesture.
-Humour can help to humanise the work and make it memorable.
+Isolation of these details as fragments taken from their wider environment help create a refined, quieter view: a moment of clarity stripped of excess, revealing an understated beauty.

 BIO